Brief guide to determine the kind of lettering on an existing awning and how to remove or cover over the old lettering

 Can I get a price quote for my project?

-You can.
-Here's a checklist of what to know before asking.
+You sure can.
+Here's a checklist of what you need to know before sending the request!

-_____ Photo of awning: A 'shot' of the entire awning and a shot of the area that will have your lettering are good to have.
+_____ A PHOTO of the awning: A 'shot' of the entire awning and a shot of the area that will have your lettering will make communication and suggestions much easier.

-_____ If there's a logo or artwork, send that file WITH HEIGHT AND WIDTH of the logo/artwork file.
+_____ If there's a logo or artwork, send that file INCLUDING THE HEIGHT AND WIDTH of the logo/artwork file.

 _____ If you're working with a graphic designer, include a mock-up or layout so the overall effect can be easily assessed.